pixelsdb/pixels/docs/INSTALL.md

 redis.access.key=redis-user-dummy
 redis.secret.key=redis-password-dummy
 ```
-Ensure that they are valid so that the serverless workers can access the corresponding storage systems.
+Ensure they are valid so that the serverless workers can access the corresponding storage systems.
 Especially, the `executor.input.storage.scheme` must be consistent with the storage scheme of the base
 tables.
 This is checked during query-planning for Pixels Turbo.
 In addition, the `executor.intermediate.folder` and `executor.output.folder` are the base path where the intermediate